filethis/developer-docs/docs/ft-connect-minimal-site.md

 ### Choose a webserver

-In order to run the minimal app, you'll need to serve its project files so that your browser can render them.
+In order to run the `ft-connect-minimal-site` app, you'll need to serve its project files so that your browser can render them.
 If you already have a favorite local webserver of some kind, you can skip this step.
 If you don't, here are some options:

 #### BrowserSync